Review by Solandia

 Recommendation to publisher: Re-issue this deck with larger pictures.
 Create a substantial book explaining the legends.
 Re-draw the nine of Swords, take the Jesus out of Temperance, and add some clothes to a few of the Folk before they freeze to death!

-See card images from the Vikings Tarot
+See sample card images from the Vikings Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images